aiops/docs/docs/auto_logging/overview.md

 NLU and large AI models trained capture de facto best practices.
 This knowledge is distilled into neural models which qualify log quality in real time.

-> [!NOTE]
-> Quantitative code quality metrics provide a guide for better and faster CI/CD